 "I ended up getting my whole program fee paid for" and "I earned $1,200 from fundraising letters" are just a few examples of what you could earn by sending out a letter.

 Fundraising can seem daunting, but it is so worth the effort.
 Take it from me!
 I was able to fundraise almost my full program cost, plus all of the supplies I needed for my ILP semester in Asia.
-And I'm not alone — One ILP volunteer raised $1,200 while another raised a few thousand, all through sending a fundraising letter.
+And I'm not alone.
+In my ILP group alone, one volunteer raised $1,200 while another raised a few thousand, all through sending a fundraising letter.
+The rest who tried got at least a few hundred versus the ones who were too intimated by fundraising, and paid for everything themselves.

 There have been a handful of other volunteers who have raised thousands just by fundraising, most often using multiple approaches.
 And one of the most successful tactics can be sending out a fundraising letter.